 5. They Make Many Spelling and Grammatical Errors

 As we mentioned above, most online dating scams originate from non-English speaking countries, so if you notice that this person’s messages are filled with numerous spelling and grammatical errors—ones that even someone with a basic understanding of English wouldn’t make—be wary.

-This can take many different avenues, but it always involves some kind of very pressing emergency, such as an unplanned hospital stay, being robbed or imprisoned, or even losing their passport and becoming stranded in a foreign country.
+This can take many different paths, but it always involves some kind of very pressing emergency, such as an unplanned hospital stay, being robbed or imprisoned, or even losing a passport and becoming stranded in a foreign country.

 What to Do: Out of all the steps provided in this article, this is perhaps the easiest one to follow: Never give out any of your financial information.
 Period.
 No credit card or banking information.
 No wiring money.
 No cashing any checks or paying to ship boxes.
 Nothing at all.

 Your scammer may have been lovely up until this point, but once you start balking at sending any money (or providing some other means of support), they’ll turn up the heat.
 This will obviously include some heart-wrenching story about how they thought they’d found real love, how this is going to ensure you’ll never meet, and other such nonsense.

 In fact, if you decided to take your relationship away from the original dating site, you could be set up for extortion or blackmail, so just don’t do it.

 But whatever happens, don’t give in.
 Instead, report the scam to the FBI’s Internet Crime Complaint Center, as well as to your local police precinct.
 This way, not only will you stop yourself from being scammed, but potentially many others around the country as well.

 It Matters Which Dating Website You Choose

 Finally, when it comes to online dating websites, keep in mind that not all are created equal.
 In other words, based on hundreds of HighYa reader reviews, a large number have reported that many non-traditional sites (e.g. those that cater to specific interests), seem to host an especially large number of scammers.